Oct 28, 2025 • E-Signature

 Additionally, Word documents may require signatures for approvals, consent forms, or acknowledgments, ensuring that actions are authorized and commitments are legally or professionally recognized.

-How to Insert a Signature in Word: 4 Methods
+How to Insert a Signature in Word: 4 Simple Methods

 There are four ways to add a signature: type your name, draw it by hand, insert a scanned image, or use Word’s signature line tool.
 Let’s look at the specific steps for each.